hiratazx/personal-project/asus-k45vd-monitor-workaround/README.md

 ## Can I run it on startup? ##
 Yes, you can.
 All you need is just copy the bat script into Startup folder in "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup"

-If your Laptop Display were dead like me, just wait for UAC sound, press Left Arrow Key and Enter I use that method because I can't think about other method (yes, I don't use Windows for almost 2 years)
+If your Laptop Display were dead like me, just wait for UAC sound, press Left Arrow Key and Enter.
+I use that method because I can't think about other method (yes, I don't use Windows for almost 2 years)

 ## It's for Intel Graphics, can I use it on another Display Adapter? ##